- Custom Study

 The search area controls what cards Anki will gather.
 All of the searches possible in the browser are also possible for filtered decks, such as limiting to tags, finding cards forgotten a certain number of times, and so on.
 Please see the searching section of the manual for more information on the different possibilities.

 Filtered decks cannot pull in cards that are suspended, buried, or already in a different filtered deck.
-And if you are not using the new scheduler, cards in (re)learning will not be included either.
-For this reason, a search in the browser may reveal cards that don’t end up in the filtered deck.
+And if you are using the v1 scheduler, cards in (re)learning will not be included either.
+For this reason, a search in the browser may reveal cards that do not end up in the filtered deck.

 The limit option controls how many cards will be gathered into the deck.
 The order you select controls both the order cards are gathered in, and the order they will be reviewed in.
 If you select "most lapses" and a limit of 20 for example, then Anki will show you only the 20 most lapsed cards.